 *1 - GCSE Fine Art and GCSE Art, Craft and Design, AQA Technical Award in IT, GCSE Media, GCSE Physical Education, GCSE Design Technology, GCSE Music, GCSE Religious Studies, BTEC Performing Arts and BTEC Engineering.

 *2 - GCSE Geography, GCSE History, GCSE Spanish and GCSE Computer Science.

 Key Stage 5 - Post 16

 We offer students the chance to specialise in three highly successful, vocational subjects.
-Students will be able to choose from BTEC Level 3 Courses (Extended Diplomas equivalent to 3 A Levels): Media Studies, Information Technology and Business Studies.
+Students will be able to choose from BTEC Level 3 National Extended National Diploma in Business, Health and Social Care or Creative Digital Media Production.